hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 ## Spoofing firmware version

-{% include alert.html content="To change this information you need to upload a modified firmware.
+{% include alert.html content="To change this data you need to upload a modified firmware.
 Do it at your own risk!" alert="Warning" icon="svg-warning" color="red" %}

 - Download the modified firmware from [here](https://mega.nz/file/yspFRTJT#JjeDS7NwLZxCzFklQGMJVIuPawo8utQRGbMGEXQv84M) md5:  `91946ad8aada2e469b7fff1d38ee7474`
-- Logon on OS shell of the ONT and run this command: `iptables -F`
+- Logon on the OS shell of the ONT and run this command: `iptables -F`
-- Open a web browser and go to `http://192.168.1.1/upgrade.asp` or `http://192.168.100.1/upgrade.asp`, enter same credentials used for telnet session, select the modified firmware and click on `Upgrade`
+- Open a web browser and go to `http://192.168.1.1/upgrade.asp` or `http://192.168.100.1/upgrade.asp`, enter the same credentials used for telnet session, select the modified firmware and click on `Upgrade`
-- After upgrade is done and you are able to reach the ONT via telnet, logon back and run these commands to change firmware version on both banks:
+- Once the upgrade is done and you are able to reach the ONT via telnet, log back in and run these commands to change the firmware version on both banks:

 ```sh
 # /etc/scripts/flash set OMCI_OLT_MODE 3